 Similarly, a retrospective study of 316 people with chronic migraines found that 88.3% saw improvements from using medical cannabis.
 The study also noted that patients using cannabis with a higher THC to CBD ratio (20:1) reported greater improvements than those using a 1:1 ratio. ¹⁷

 Another study found significant reductions in migraine and headache severity from inhaling cannabis, with concentrates being more effective than regular cannabis.
 In this case, CBD and THC content did not seem to influence the effectiveness of cannabis. ¹⁸

 These findings support the idea that a combination of THC and CBD can reduce the number and severity of migraines.

-However, there isn’t enough data to say whether THC is more effective than CBD for migraines or whether CBD-only preparations would produce similar effects.
+However, there isn’t enough data to say whether medical marijuana (THC) is more effective than CBD oil for migraines or whether CBD-only preparations would produce similar effects.